franzwilding/united-styles/README.md

 #United styles

-United styles is a minimalistic css (and also js in the future) framework, used primary for  united cms.
+United styles is a minimalistic css framework, used primary for  united cms.

 ## Installation